Merritt Island National Wildlife Refuge

 Nearby Attractions

-- Located within the boundaries of the refuge, this world-renowned facility offers a fascinating glimpse into space exploration.
+- Kennedy Space Center: Located within the broader area of the refuge, this world-famous destination offers exhibits, artifacts, and a close look at America’s space program.

 Tips for Visiting Merritt Island